ozfive/gochantcpbridge/README.md

-# GoChan-TCP-Bridge
+# gochantcpbridge

-GoChan-TCP-Bridge is a library which provides a simple, secure and efficient way to bridge Go channels over a TCP connection, with TLS support.
+A library which provides a simple, secure and efficient way to bridge Go channels over a TCP connection, with TLS support.
 It enables you to send and receive custom messages between a server and a client using Go channels.

 ## Features